rafaelcpalmeida/Countdowner/README.md

     - Clicking the project name just below Xcode window controls
     - Go to **General** tab and just below **Targets** you'll see two entries: `Countdowner` and `Countdowner iOS`.
 Make sure to select the first one
     - Under **Identity** you'll find a field named `Bundle Identifier`.
 Change it accordingly (i.e.: **com.yourName.Countdowner**)
-    - Under signing select your Team
+    - Under signing select your Team and, if `Automatically manage signing` is selected **Xcode** will handle signing
+    - Everything should now be ready
 - Build and run the app

 ## iOS